Limbs and Cospectral Vertices in Trees: Limbs in Weighted Rooted Trees

 \proof By definition, $S_W(x)$ is coefficient-wise bounded above by $T_W(x)$, which implies $\alpha_S\ge\alpha_T$, and $S_W(x)\le T_W(x)$ for any $x>0$.
 Moreover, since $\mathcal{T_W}$ contains all weighted rooted trees with weight $\ell$ while $L\not\in\mathcal{S_W}$, the coefficient of $x^l$ in $S_W$ is strictly less than the coefficient of that in $T_W$.
 Meanwhile, Lemma \ref{radS2} and Lemma \ref{radT1} imply $S_W(\alpha_S)=T_W(\alpha_T)$.
 Therefore, $\alpha_S\ne\alpha_T$, so $\alpha_S>\alpha_T$.

 A direct consequence of the theorem is the following result analogous to Schwenk's \cite{Schwenk1973}.

-\begin{cor} For any given weighted rooted tree $L$, almost all weighted rooted trees have $L$ as a limb. \end{cor}
+\begin{cor} For any given weighted rooted tree $L$, the proportion of $n$-vertex weighted rooted trees with $L$ as a limb approaches $1$ as $n$ approaches infinity. \end{cor}

 \proof By Theorem \ref{swtwrds}, $S_W(x)$ converges on a larger disk than $T_W(x)$.
 In other words, the coefficients of $T_W(x)$ have a larger order of growth that those of $S_W(x)$.
-Since $S_W(x)$ is the generated series of weighted rooted trees without $L$ as a limb, we can conclude that for any rooted weighted tree $L$, almost all weighted rooted trees have $L$ as a limb.
+Since $S_W(x)$ is the generated series of weighted rooted trees without $L$ as a limb, we can conclude that for any rooted weighted tree $L$, the proportion of $n$-vertex weighted rooted trees with $L$ as a limb approaches $1$ as $n$ approaches infinity.

+Informally, we say that almost all weighted rooted trees have any weighted rooted tree $L$ as a limb.